 3) Work up the pattern

-You’ve gathered your supplies and now it’s time start crocheting.
+You've gathered your supplies and now it's time to start crocheting.
 Yay!

 You're going to tackle learning the stitches as you encounter them.
 You'll likely start by chaining.
 Then you'll move on to any of the following: single crochet, half double crochet, or double crochet.